DATA-606-FALL-2022/data606_venkata/README.md

 3. Decision Tree

 Depending on the type of classification, clustering, and regression, I would like to create various statistics and visualizations, such as accuracy, confusion matrix and ROC curve.
 I chose the model that best fits the data according to its performance, recall, and accuracy.

+## Results and Conclusion

+Started with Modeling with three classification algorithms.
+Logistic regression, Random Forest, Decision Tree.
+While modeling GridSearchCv is used to find the best parameters of the algorithms.
+After getting best parameters from the GridSearchCv.
+If the parameters are changed then those best parameters are used to predict the target variable on the test data.
+Classification report, accuracy score  is visualized.
+Roc_auc curve is plotted and area under roc_auc curve is calculated.
+Using all the results the model performance is compared with other models.
+The same steps are repeated for all the algorithms.\

+Finally, got the accuracy of all algorithms. we can observe Logistic regression is performed best among remaining algorithms.
+Random Forest algorithm is performed least.\
+The accuracy of the Decision Tree algorithm is about 73%.
+The accuracy of the logistic regression algorithm is about 73%.
+The accuracy of the random forest algorithm is about 60%. \
+After analyzing the three models, I think Logistic Regression Classifier has ROC_AUC score is 70% can classify better compared to others.
+We can improve the accuracy by dealing the dataset imbalance through better modeling techniques.

+These predictions can help insurance agencies to work on respective cases based on type of accidents.

 ## REFRENCES: